Arcata, California: Arts and culture

 The heart of Arcata is the Plaza.
-In the 1850s the Plaza was where goods destined for the Trinity County mines were loaded onto mule trains.
+In the 1850s, the Plaza was where goods destined for the Trinity County mines were loaded onto mule trains.
 The Plaza has a green lawn, extensive flower plantings, and at its center there used to be a statue of president William McKinley by Haig Patigian.
 The Plaza is surrounded by bookstores, bars, coffee shops, restaurants, and live music venues.
 The Plaza is also the center of Humboldt County's largest farmers' market, and serves as a major venue for local Fourth of July festivities, the Arcata Main Street Oyster Festival, the start of the Kinetic Sculpture Race, and the North Country Fair.
 The North Country Fair Samba Parade has been a community favorite since 1986.
 The Plaza is also a popular rendezvous point for travelers who stop off in Arcata.

-The annual Explorations in Afro-Cuban Dance and Drum workshop is held every summer on the CPH campus.
+The annual Explorations in Afro-Cuban Dance and Drum workshop is held every summer on the Cal Poly Humboldt campus.
 The workshop hosts the largest assemblage of Afro-Cuban folkloric music and dance masters in the United States.

 The statue of William McKinley has been a point of controversy since the 1970s.
 Opponents of the statue condemned McKinley's supposed support of settler colonialism and policies that led to the slaughter of Native Americans.
 Supporters of the statue emphasized its historical significance as a major part of the culture of Arcata.
 In February 2018, the Arcata City Council voted to remove the statue from the Plaza, a decision supported in November 2018 when a referendum to block the statue's removal was defeated.
 In February 2019, the Arcata City Council approved a measure to relocate the statue to the William McKinley Presidential Library and Museum in Canton, Ohio, and on February 28, the statue was removed from the Plaza in preparation for its relocation.